isomerpages/nparks-pcn/pages/Bidadari PC.md

 ## Bidadari Park Connector

-[Para 1] Bidadari Park Connectors connects
+[Para 1] Bidadari Park Connector is a 4m wide path serving as a recreational connectivity into the upcoming Bidadari Park, with unique features such as Alkaff Lake, Heritage Walk, Woodlands Core and the Memorial Garde.
+The greenery route enriched with biodiversity also connects one of the five nature ways to the main park.

 <br>